Apply

 Publishing schedule: JHSP is published quarterly with new issues released in February, May, August, and November.

 Authorship criteria: Health service psychologists and allied professionals are welcome to make submissions as authors.
 Graduate student authorship is also permitted as long as an appropriately credentialed professional is also a coauthor (e.g., PhD, PsyD).
 All authors should have substantially contributed to manuscript preparation (e.g., writing, substantive revisions), with primary contributor listed first and other authors listed in descending order.
-Any questions regarding authorship criteria should be directed to the Managing Editor, Dr. Kate Brody Nooner, at kate@nationalregister.org.
+Any questions regarding authorship criteria should be directed to the Editor-in-Chief, Dr. Kate Brody Nooner, at kate@nationalregister.org.

 JHSP uses an article organization that differs from some other psychology journals.
 The model is oriented to health service psychologists and other behavioral health providers in direct clinical practice.
 It attempts to bring current ethical and clinical information into their immediate clinical decision-making.
 Articles in other formats may be considered but should generally follow the format listed below.